-60 new cases, senior pupils back to school after Labour Weekend
+60 new cases, senior pupils back to school after Labour weekend

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Secondary school pupils in Years 11-13 who live in Covid alert level 3 areas will be able to return to the classroom after Labour Weekend.
+Secondary school pupils in Years 11-13 who live in alert level 3 areas will be able to return to the classroom after Labour weekend.

-Education and Covid-19 Response Minister Chris Hipkins made the announcement this afternoon as Covid numbers in Auckland remain high, saying pupils could go back to school on October 26.
+Education and Covid-19 Response Minister Chris Hipkins made the announcement this afternoon as Covid-19 numbers in Auckland remain high, saying pupils could go back to school on October 26.

-Auckland is at the centre of the Delta outbreak, and has been heavily restricted at alert level 4 or 3 for the past 10 weeks.

-Hipkins said he was "acutely" aware of Covid's impact on students and stresses were more evident by the day.
-Getting senior students back to school was the "number one priority".
+Hipkins said he was "acutely" aware of Covid's impact had on students and stresses were more evident by the day.

 Students in years 11, 12 and 13 will return to classroom from next Tuesday in alert level 3 areas to complete NCEA exams and assessments.

-The Minister said the Government was "not ruling out" students in years 1 to 10 returning before Christmas and will consider health advice on Tuesday next week.
+He said the Government was "not ruling out" students in years 1 to 10 returning before Christmas and will consider health advice on Tuesday.

-"For years 1 to 10 the picture is more complex.
-I'm not completely ruling out these students in level 3 regions being able to return before the end of the year but if they do, we'll need to be satisfied there are sufficient processes in place to minimise any risk."
+Hipkins said those pupils more at risk of Covid should stay home.
+Face coverings on school transport will be mandatory.

 Exams will proceed in alert level 3 areas, and Auckland students are eligible for "unexpected event" grade.